SendTech Times

 The rankings also sit alongside the UAE's broader policy focus on agentic AI.

-Last month, the country set out a training plan covering 80,000 workers across government, from ministers to junior employees, and linked the programme to a target for AI agents to deliver half of government services within two years.
+In May, the UAE set out a training plan covering 80,000 workers across government, from ministers to junior employees, and linked the programme to a target for AI agents to deliver half of government services within two years.

 Dubai also announced a two-year action plan to use the technology in the private sector.